 When Jennifer purchased her life insurance policy 10 years ago, she assumed that her life insurance planning was complete.
 She thought that if she just paid her premiums on time, she could sit back and not worry about life insurance any more.
 Jennifer’s policy has provided protection for herself and her family over the years.
 But letting her insurance program run on autopilot may not be the best route to take in the long run.

 It makes sense to periodically review your financial strategy along the road to retirement to make sure you are taking advantage of all available tools and resources that may help build your retirement income.
 Your ability to save more now, before retirement, will provide you with a nest egg that will help support a comfortable retirement.
-You may want to consider these five steps to stay on track toward reaching your retirement goals:
+You may want to consider five steps to stay on track toward reaching your retirement goals.

 Vesting refers to an employee’s entitlement to funds contributed to a qualified, employer-sponsored retirement plan.
 An employee’s contributions—and any earnings on these contributions—are fully vested from his or her start in the plan.
 An employer’s matching contributions, on the other hand, may vest according to a schedule set by the employer, as specified in the plan document and following applicable regulations.
 Therefore, an employer can arrange his or her contributions to follow a vesting schedule that rewards loyalty by fully vesting plan participants after a specified number of years.

 Many business owners have life insurance to help protect the financial well-being of their families in the event of their death.
 They also have property and casualty insurance to help cover the value of their personal belongings in the event of damage, fire, or theft.
 However, many business owners may overlook one of their most valuable assets, which is their ability to earn an income.